zokhcat/bf-interpreter/README.md

 ## Features

 - Implements all standard Brainfuck commands: `>`, `<`, `+`, `-`, `.`, `,`, `[`, and `]`
-- Includes a debug command `#` for easier debugging of Brainfuck programs
 - Uses Zig's memory safety features and error handling
 - Configurable memory size (default: 30,000 cells)